polyfy/polylith/next-release.md

 The poly tool now handles ClojureScript (.cljs) source files as well as _package.json_ configuration files!

 > For existing workspaces:
-> - Set `:dialects` in _workspace.edn_ (see example [here](https://github.com/polyfy/polylith/blob/b400ab9c648ecedfbe2ba387e7874978783cd9f8/workspace.edn#L7)) to `["clj"]` or `["clj" "cljs"]` to instruct the `poly` tool which type of source files to read (Clojure or Clojure/ClojureScript).
+> - Set `:dialects` in _workspace.edn_ (see example [here](https://github.com/polyfy/polylith/blob/b400ab9c648ecedfbe2ba387e7874978783cd9f8/workspace.edn#L7)) to `["clj"]` or `["clj" "cljs"]` to instruct the `poly` tool which type of source files to read (Clojure and/or Clojure/ClojureScript).
 > - Set `:template-data` in `workspace.edn` to e.g. `{:clojure-ver "1.12.2", :shadow-cljs-ver "^3.2.0"}`.
     More custom key/value pairs can be added, to be used in Selmer templates by the `create` command.
+> - Add `:jvm-opts ["--enable-native-access=ALL-UNNAMED"]` to your `:poly` alias in `./deps.edn` to remove warnings when starting a shell with `clojure -M:poly`.
+> - To support ClojureScript:
+>   - Create a `package.json` file to your workspace root as well as to projects, components, and bases, see the RealWorld [example app](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/cljs-frontend) as an example.
 >   - Ensure to use the latest versions of the [External](https://github.com/seancorfield/polylith-external-test-runner) and [Kaocha](https://github.com/imrekoszo/polylith-kaocha) test runners (if you use any of these).
-> - To support ClojureScript, create a `package.json` file to your workspace root as well as to projects, components, and bases, see the RealWorld [example app](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/cljs-frontend) as an example.

 Main changes: